dschep/geoip-lambda-layer/README.md

 The fully qualified arn with the latest version is: `arn:aws:lambda:us-west-2:377024778620:layer:geoip:2`

+## DB path when Lambda is executing
+The GeoLite2 libraries can be found at the following paths in your running Lambda:
+ * `/opt/maxminddb/GeoLite2-City.mmdb`
+ * `/opt/maxminddb/GeoLite2-Country.mmdb`
+ * `/opt/maxminddb/GeoLite2-ASN.mmdb`

 ## How to use
 See [this blogpost](https://serverless.com/blog/PATH) and [the example](https://github.com/serverless/geoip-lambda-layer/tree/master/example)